If you want to communicate, use your face! Facial expression is the most common form of effective communication.

 Gender differences do exist because women have smaller facial muscles and the overlying tissue tends to obscure some of the muscle movement.
 However, men are less facially expressive because they do not respond as readily to their emotions as women do.
 Babies and young children are known to pull certain faces in order to communicate feelings of happiness or distress.
 These universal expressions can be interpreted irrespective of language, culture or race.
 It is well known that babies respond to facial signals and tend to imitate expressions.
 This is a form of human learning which we have all been through in the early stages of our lives.

-Our ability to manipulate the facial canvas is based on our control of our facial muscles.
-There is a complex interaction between our brains, emotions, the nerves and the muscles of facial expression which ultimately produce recognisable facial forms such as fear, joy, disgust, sadness and elation.
+Our ability to manipulate the facial canvas is based on the control of our facial muscles.
+There is a complex interaction between our brains, emotions, the nerves and the muscles of facial expression which ultimately produce recognizable facial forms such as fear, joy, disgust, sadness, and elation.

 We all have a natural basic expression of happiness, a smile.
 It exhibits amusement and happiness, even when we are alone.
 Sometimes a smile may not come naturally but it may be necessary, so we create the conscious smile.
 This type of smile is essential to enhance communication when socially interacting, to build rapport with others or to communicate a welcoming message.
 Conscious smiles can be used to hide unhappiness or discomfort when we feel it would be inappropriate to show our true feelings (be honest, a fake smile is always handy when you receive a disappointing birthday present!).
 These conscious smiles can be transparent depending on how convincing we are.